mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 1. User will receive confirmation once Submit has sucessfully processed on the backend by insert bet into Bets collection.
 User's balance will deduct by amount of wager.
-Confirmation can be as simple as "Your wager totalling $212 is in!"
-Perhaps it is some type of popup with buttons *Continue* and *Logout* on it.
+Confirmation can be as simple as Alert box saying: "Your wager totalling $212 is in!".

     a.
 Pressing *Continue* dismisses confirmation box and returns user to the betting screen.